trungng1992/celo-dapp-gofun-room/README.md

 ## Description

-This app is a decentralize platform where the users can share room, add room and view history the renters.
-This project build by react.
+GoFunApp is a simple dapp for sharing the room.
+It uses the celo network to make share applications.
+The users simply add the room which wanna sharing.
+The application only accepts the renter who has address a different owner address.
+If the room is booked, it does not show on list room.
+Thereout, the application will show the history of the rooms.

 ## Usage